-The money collected at Herriman Library is primarily for fines paid for overdue books, CDs, DVDs, or other materials that are checked out plus replacement fees and costs of lost or damaged books and materials.
+The money collected at Magna Library is primarily for fines paid for overdue books, CDs, DVDs, or other materials that are checked out plus replacement fees and costs of lost or damaged books and materials.
 Money is also collected for sales of used library materials, equipment rentals, replacement of lost library cards, and for out-of-County library cards.
-The Library has two cashier stations, a coin-operated copier, and an EnvisionWare coin box which is used to collect money from patrons who want to print copies of Internet pages.
+The Library has two cashier stations, two coin-operated copiers, and an EnvisionWare coin box which is used to collect money from patrons who want to print copies of Internet pages.

 We examined the cash receipting and depositing process to determine whether the Library was in compliance with Countywide Policy #1062, Management of Public Funds.
-To initiate our work, we performed an unannounced count of the change fund and collections in each of the cash registers, the copier, and EnvisionWare coin box.
-The Library's change fund balance, when counted with that day's collections, balanced to its authorized amount.
+To initiate our work, we performed an unannounced count of the change fund and collections in each of the cash registers, the copiers, and the EnvisionWare coin box.
+The Library's change fund balance, when counted with that day's collections, was \$7.00 over its authorized amount.
+This overage occurred entirely in the count of the cash in the copiers and the EnvisionWare coin box.
 Funds in the two cash registers balanced to their assigned change fund amounts plus that day's collections without exception.